Oliver2552/SQL_Project/starting_with_questions.md

 Answer:

-THe first query shows all the revenue broken down by country and city, while the second query sums up all the revenues to show a total revenue of ~$50m.
+The first query shows all the revenue broken down by country and city, while the second query sums up all the revenues to show a total revenue of ~$50m.

-In terms of impact, we can see from the first query than the first 5 rows, ordered in descending order show that just over half of the total revenue comes from the United States, more specifically ~$26m.
+In terms of impact, we can see from the first query that the first 5 rows, ordered in descending order show that just over half of the total revenue comes from the United States, more specifically ~$26m.

-This would pit the United States as a huge and important marketshare for this website.
+This would make the United States as a huge and important marketshare for this website.